A geometric study of Wasserstein spaces: Hadamard spaces: Introduction

 The goal of this paper is to contribute to the understanding of the geometry of Wasserstein spaces.
 Given a metric space $X$, the theory of optimal transport (with quadratic cost) gives birth to a new metric space, made of probability measures on $X$, often called its Wasserstein space and denoted here by $\wass(X)$ (precise definitions are recalled in the first part of this paper).
 One can use this theory to study $X$, for example by defining lower Ricci curvature bounds as in the celebrated works of Lott-Villani \cite{Lott-Villani} and Sturm \cite{Sturm}.
 Conversely, here we assume some understanding of $X$ and try to use it to study geometric properties of $\wass(X)$.
 A similar philosophy underlines the works of Lott in \cite{Lott} and Takatsu and Yokota in \cite{Takatsu-Yokota}.

-In a previous paper \cite{Kloeckner}, the second author studied the case when $X$ is a Euclidean space.
+In a previous paper \cite{Kloeckner}, the second named author studied the case when $X$ is a Euclidean space.
 Here we are interested in the far broader class of \emph{Hadamard spaces} which are roughly the globally non-positively curved spaces.
-The first part of the paper is devoted to recalls on optimal transport and Hadamard spaces; in particular the precise hypotheses under which we shall work are given there (Definition \ref{defi:Hadamard}, see also examples \ref{exem:Hadamard}).
+The first part of the paper gives the classical definitions and property we need both on optimal transport and Hadamard spaces; in particular the precise hypotheses under which we shall work are given there (Definition \ref{defi:Hadamard}, see also examples \ref{exem:Hadamard}).
 Let us stress that we allow $X$ to be branching; trees, product involving trees, some buildings are in particular treated in the same framework than, for example, symmetric spaces of non-compact type.

 While non-negative curvature is an assumption that is inherited by Wasserstein spaces, it is well-known that non-positive curvature is not (an argument is recalled in Section \ref{sec:interpolation}).
 We shall however show that some features of Hadamard spaces still hold in their Wasserstein spaces.
 Let us now describe the main results of the article.